Stimulated Neutrino Transformation with Sinusoidal Density Profiles: Abstract

 \section{Abstract}

-Large amplitude oscillations between states of a quantum system can be stimulated by sinusoidal external potentials with frequencies that are equal to the energy level splitting of the states or a fraction thereof.
-We investigate this effect for neutrino oscillations both analytically and numerically finding a simple expression for amplitude and wavelength of the transitions as a function of the density, the amplitude and wavenumber of the fluctuation, and the matter mixing matrix elements.
-We apply our findings to the supernova environment and find that it is possible to predict stimulated transitions that occur due to sinusoidal perturbations in the density.
+Large amplitude oscillations between the states of a quantum system can be stimulated by sinusoidal external potentials with frequencies that are similar to the energy level splitting of the states or a fraction thereof.
+Situations when the applied frequency is equal to an integer fraction of the energy level splittings are known as parametric resonances.
+We investigate this effect for neutrinos both analytically and numerically for the case of arbitrary numbers of neutrino flavors.
+We look for environments where the effect may be observed and find that supernova are the one realistic possibility due to the necessity of both large densities and large amplitude fluctuations.
+The comparison of numerical and analytic results of neutrino propagation through a model supernova reveals it is possible to predict the locations and strengths of the stimulated transitions that occur.